Awolize/LoL-Tracker2/README.md

 This project is a League of Legends mastery/challenges tracker.
 The project is bootstrapped with `create-t3-app`.

+## State
+Not currently under development.
+The current version works well enough for production use.
+I'll keep an eye on dependabot PR's but dont expect any major releases.

 ## Getting Started :rocket:
 1. **Clone the Repository and install the dependencies**